amelielabs/amelie/examples/README.md

 The example creates a new or opens an existing amelie repository, continuous reads and executes SQL commands from stdin until EOF.

+Example shows how to create embeddable or remote clients using the Amelie API.